RubyMetric/rbenv-for-windows/doc/principle.md

 <br>

-### ruby/rubyw caller
+### ruby/rubyw/ridk caller

+The three callers reside in `rbenv/bin`, they are designed to let users directly invoke.

 Whenever you call `ruby`(`rubybw`) (without suffix), what you invoke in fact is `ruby.ps1`(`rubyw.ps1`).

-The two imitators are to help run `ruby` and `rubyw` with correct versions.
+The two callers are to help run `ruby` and `rubyw` with correct versions.
 Note that, it internally invoke `fake ruby.exe` to get current version info.

+`ridk.ps1` and `ridk.cmd` are bundled with RubyInstaller2, and they're sometimes very useful.
+There's no something like `fake ridk`.

+Whenever you call `ridk`(with or without suffix `.ps1`), what you invoke in fact is `ridk.ps1` from inside the correct versions directory.

 <br>